Relating to: Standards for pre-registration midwifery programmes

 • There should be a flexible approach to student midwives achieving their required number of births.
 For example, enabling students to follow women to meet their proficiencies and birth numbers when a spontaneous vaginal birth is anticipated.

-• For cases of retained placenta membranes, the birth may be counted towards the 40 births if the student cared for the woman throughout all stages of labour.
+• For cases of retained placenta and/or membranes, the birth may be counted towards the 40 births if the student cared for the woman throughout all stages of labour.

 • In the case of a twin birth, the births are counted as two when both babies are spontaneous vaginal births.